Ai Accountant

 Where most CAs lose time:

-• Manually bank and credit card reconciliation
+• Manually performing bank and credit card reconciliation

 • Transaction tagging and ledger mapping

-• Corrections that are repeated because of mismatches or missing entries\
+• Corrections that are repeated because of mismatches or missing entries

 • Preparing MIS and summaries separately in Excel